carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-iIf using R-studio then in the left panel, chose the "more" option,
+If using R-studio then in the left panel, chose the "more" option,
 and "export" your file to your local computer.
 Decompress the
  Streptococcus_agalactie_A909.prokka.zip file.